-Be sure also to eat regularly--don't skip meals.
-And try to bathe and put on clean clothes every single day.
+Be sure also to eat regularly.
+Don't skip meals as this will only worsen the mood swings you're already experiencing.
+Try to bathe and put on clean clothes every single day.
 If all you do in a day is take care of the baby, take a shower, and eat all your meals, you've had a successful day.

 Get out of the house

-This can be a hard one when you are in the midst of depression, but getting out of the house can do wonders for your mood and outlook, if only to rid you of that cooped-up feeling.
+This can be a hard one when you are in the midst of depression, but getting out of the house can do wonders for your mood, outlook and hormone levels.
+Do it even if it's only to rid you of that cooped-up feeling.
 Run small errands, even if doing so seems scary at first (remember: you can always abandon your cart if you get too anxious).

 If all you can manage at first is walking a few houses down the street, that's okay.
 Start small but make a commitment to getting out regularly.